sghoweri/ascmats.github.io/EasyModeInstall.md

         </i>
 </esp-web-install-button>

 - The below pop-up will appear asking to select the COM port for your mat.
 You can plug and un-plug your mat's USB cable into the computer you're using to see which COM port appears and disappears, pick that option and press "connect."
-(If you don't see anything showing up when you plug your USB cable into the computer you may have a USB driver issue, if you hit cancel a pop-up will give you some info on hope to install the right USB drivers.)
+(If you don't see anything showing up when you plug your USB cable into the computer you may have a USB driver issue, if you hit cancel a pop-up will give you some info on hope to install the right USB drivers).

 <img src="images/USBWeb_1_USBdialogConnect.png" width="400">